INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ### In case of problems

 - Check the board is powered (red LED is on) and power is stable - especially during booting.
-If using a wall-plug be absolutely sure it gives 5V DC with more than 0.3A (1A recommended)!
+If using a wall-plug be absolutely sure it gives 5V DC.
+Steady-state current is 0.3A but during booting it might be higher.
+A supply with 1A is recommended.
-- There are two jumpers on the board, one for the power supply (near the jack) needs to be set to EXT or USB depending if you power from the jack (2.1-2.5mm center-positive) or via the USB plug
+- There are two jumpers on the board, one for the power supply (near the jack) needs to be set to EXT or USB depending if you power from the jack (2.1-2.5mm center-positive) or via the USB plug.
+The second jumper should be shortened in order to boot from SD card.
-- Ca. 1s after switching on the power a yellow LED should switch on in addtion to the red power LED.
+- About 1s after switching on the power a yellow LED should switch on in addtion to the red power LED.
 This indicates the bitstream was written to the FPGA part.
 If this is not the case then either the SD card is not properly inserted or corrupt, or the bitstream is for a different board.
 Check that the sticker on the FPGA-SoC chip reads "10" for the Cora-Z7-10 board or "7S" for the Cora-Z7-07S board and choose the proper firmware for the board.
 I had problems with low-quality SD cards which broke after only one month of usage although the board only reads the SD card and does not write (user software can also write to it when needed).
-- For debugging one can connect a micro-USB cable on the board and monitor the boot process: I use `minicom` (any other terminal program should work) with 115200/8/N/1 settings (no Hardware flow control).
+- For debugging one can connect a micro-USB cable on the board and monitor the boot process and navigate in the file system: I use `minicom` (any other terminal program should work) with 115200/8/N/1 settings and Hardware flow control disabled.
 The board appears usally as `ttyUSB1` or `ttyUSB3` (if a second board is already connected).
-When a terminal is connected sometimes the board boots accidently into the `Zynq>` console (I think when some input is sent to the board during bootig), then enter: "boot" or push the `SRST` button and the board should boot again.
+When a terminal program is connected, sometimes the board boots accidently into the `Zynq>` console (I think when some data is sent during booting), then enter: "boot" or push the `SRST` button and the board should boot again.
 After booting is completed enter as user `root` and password `root` to navigate in the linux file system.

+### Change buffer board version

+In order to change the buffer board version you just need to give a proper .xsa file to Petalinux and recompile:

+        petalinux-config --get-hw-description=<path to xsa file>        // or './' instead of path petalinux-build
+        petalinux-package --boot --force --fsbl images/linux/zynq_fsbl.elf --fpga images/linux/system.bit --u-boot

+The same steps are needed after creating a new .xsa file with Vivado.

+### Change FPGA board version

+In the [Petalinux folder](/firmware-source/2020.1/Petalinux) I provide already the `bsp` to create the project for the different FPGA boards.
+It is however easy to switch between the board also in the project.
+First you have to edit the `system-user.dtsi` file in the folder `<project folder>/projet-spec/meta-user/recipes-bsp/device-tree/files` in order to tell Petalinux if the second CPU core is present or not.
+For the `Cora-Z7-10` comment the following entry which is needed for the `Cora-Z7-07S` board:

+        &amba {
+	        ptm@f889d000 {
+		        cpu = <&cpu0>;
+	        };
+        };

+After this recompile as in the previous section.

 ### Modifying Petalinux